 This site contains over 2,000 files.
 Going through that lot to find the ones that have been compromised and cleaning them individually is just not practical.

-Deleting everything and re-installing it is the surest way of cleaning everything up.
+Deleting everything and re-installing it is the quickest and surest way of cleaning everything up.

 They should be doing regular backups as part of their service, and it would be worth finding out what their backup schedule is.

 The difficulty with this option is that you can’t be sure whether the last backup they did was of the clean site – especially if you’re not checking your sites each day.

 A third option is to install a clean copy of WordPress, link it to your database and then upload the latest version of the